-From iconic kangaroos to koalas, cassowaries to penguins and whale sharks to humpback whales, Australia is one of the world’s top destinations for a range of amazing wildlife.
+From iconic kangaroos to koalas, cassowaries to penguins and whale sharks to humpback whales, Australia is one of the world’s top destinations for a range of amazing wildlife adventures.

 Wildlife Watching Tours in Australia

 Given that it’s so safe and easy to travel around, with friendly people, great food and comfortable accommodation, Australia is the ideal place for a relaxed, yet event-filled, wildlife tour.
 Whether you’re a keen birder or just want to see a good range of incredible – and often unique – creatures then this is the destination for you.

 Each of the Australian states and territories have their own distinctive character, as do the major cities, which are often a great starting point for a bird or wildlife holiday.
 From these bases you can explore the surrounding areas, from the spectacular coastlines of the south to the wetlands of the north, and the Great Barrier Reef to the heart of the Outback.
 Check out the local wildlife specialist for each region, who’ll be able to offer trips to suit everyone’s time and resources.

 Australia is home to more than 800 different species of birds, many found here and nowhere else in the world.
 Over time these have evolved into a huge variety of different families, shaped by the need to survive in this harsh and unforgiving land.
 There are even more endemic mammals – including a whole range of marsupials – as well as unique species of reptiles, amphibians, spiders and snakes.

 Covering more than 1.8 million square kilometres, Queensland is a pretty large state but much of the state’s wildlife is concentrated in easy-to-reach sites near the coast, such as Tropical North Queensland (TNQ), around the city of Cairns. or South-east Queensland.
 From rainforest to reef, this is a great place to see birds and other exotic wildlife.